jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

     show >> run
 {% endhighlight %}

 Hopefully the example is straight forward to follow.
-In case you don't like the prefix operators, you could change the definition to use `sequence` and `print` instead.
+In case you don't like the prefix operators, you could change the definition to use `sequence` instead of `!<`, `print` instead of `!`.

 ## A deep embedding
 A deep embedding must preserve the structure of how a printer is assembled.
 This is required whenever you need to support multiple back-ends or different ways of interpreting expressions.
 Creating a data type for a deep embedding is straight forward, we basically just need to list the distinct language constructs.
 The following type will do: